 Well next morning before judge and jury, at a trial I had to appear.

-And the judge, he said, "Me young fellow, now the case against you is quite clear.
+And the judge, he said, "Me young fellow, now the case against you is quite

-And seven long years is your sentence, for you’re going to Van Dieman’s land,
+And seven long years is your sentence, for you’re going to Van Dieman’s

 Far away from your friends and relations, to follow the black velvet band."